|

 deputies to keep the crowd back of the fire lines, and

 these men performed efficient service.
+The loss sustained

 by the Overholt will reach nearly $1,000,000.